-Due to the nature of this project, the position is directed to Indigenous applicants meeting the qualifications.
-Please self-identify in your cover letter.
+Due to the nature of this project, the position is directed to Indigenous applicants meeting the required skills and qualifications.
+Please self-identify in your letter.

-Position Summary: Working with the First Nations Waste Minimization Project team, the Community Pathfinder will act as a liaison—both in person and remotely—for Manitoba First Nation communities looking to reduce and sustainably manage waste.
-To learn more about the project, please visit: greenactioncentre.ca/first-nations-waste-minimization
+Position Summary: Working with the First Nations Waste Minimization Program team, the Community Pathfinder will act as a liaison—both in person and remotely—for Manitoba First Nations who are looking to reduce and sustainably manage waste in their communities.
+To learn more about our program, please visit: greenactioncentre.ca/first-nations-waste-minimization

 About Green Action Centre: We are an environmental, non-profit organization focused on providing education and practical solutions for sustainable living.
-For over 35 years, Manitobans have looked to us for information on sustainable transportation, composting and waste reduction, and resource conservation.
-We are governed by an elected board of directors, with a core group of passionate, dedicated staff that promote greener living and down to earth solutions related to climate change, sustainable transportation, overconsumption and waste reduction for households, workplaces, schools, and communities.
+For over 35 years, Manitobans have looked to us for information on sustainable transportation, composting, waste reduction, and resource conservation.
+We are governed by an elected board of directors, with a core group of passionate, dedicated staff that promote greener living and down to earth solutions related to climate change, sustainable transportation, overconsumption, and waste reduction for households, workplaces, schools, and communities.
 We also run a social enterprise, Compost Winnipeg, which provides organic waste collection services for residences, businesses and multi-family dwellings in the Winnipeg area.
-Our office is located in Treaty 1 territory and the homeland of the Métis Nation in the heart of downtown Winnipeg, and we are part of the Manitoba Eco-Centre on the 3rd floor of the MEC building.
+Our office is located in Treaty 1 territory and the homeland of the Métis Nation in the heart of downtown Winnipeg.
 Find more information at: greenactioncentre.ca

 The Role & Responsibilities

-You should have a fundamental understanding of solid waste management, waste minimization and recycling in Manitoba; be able to answer basic questions regarding how to reduce waste and recycling options in the province; and know how to connect community members with the appropriate organizations for more detailed information and support.
-Training, both formal and informal, on waste reduction will be provided.
+You should have a fundamental understanding of solid waste management, waste minimization, and recycling in Manitoba; be able to answer basic questions regarding how to reduce waste and recycling options in the province; and know how to connect community members with the appropriate organizations for more detailed information and support.
+Training will be provided, both formal and informal, on waste reduction and diversion upon hiring.

-The position reports to the FNWM Project Coordinator and the Manitoba Pathfinder Advisory Committee provides project oversight, with Green Action Centre administering the project overall.
-Membership of the Advisory Committee includes representatives from Indigenous Services Canada, Producer Responsibility Organizations, and Manitoba Conservation and Climate.
+The position reports to the FNWM Program Coordinator and the Manitoba Pathfinder Advisory Committee (MPAC) who provides program oversight of the FNWM program, with Green Action Centre administering the overall program.
+The Advisory Committee includes representatives from Indigenous Services Canada, Producer Responsibility Organizations, and Manitoba Environment, Climate and Parks.

 - Engage and build relationships with landfill or transfer station staff, Chief and Council, and community members in identified First Nations in Manitoba (overnight travel may be required).